NextAlone/Nagram/README.md

 ## NekoX Changes

 - Most of Nekogram's features
-- Max account limit set to 32
+- Max account limit set to 16
 - OpenCC Chinese Convert
-- Built-in Vmess, Shadowsocks, SSR proxies support
+- Built-in VMess, Shadowsocks, SSR, Trojan-GFW proxies support
-- Built-in public proxy list / Proxy subscription support.
+- Built-in public proxy list / Proxy subscription support
+- Able to parse all proxy subscription format: SIP008, ssr, v2rayN, vmess1, shit ios app formats, clash config and more
-- Proxies import and export, remarks, speed measurement, sorting, delete unusable nodes, etc.
+- Proxies import and export, remarks, speed measurement, sorting, delete unusable nodes, etc
-- Scan the qrcode (any link, can add a proxy).
+- Scan the QR code (any link, can add a proxy)
-- The ( vemss / vmess1 / ss / ssr / rb ) proxy link in the message can be clicked.
+- The ( vmess / vmess1 / ss / ssr / trojan ) proxy link in the message can be clicked
-- Allow auto disable proxy when VPN is enabled
+- Allow auto-disabling proxy when VPN is enabled
 - Proxy automatic switcher
 - Add stickers without sticker pack
-- Allow disable vibration
+- Allow disabling vibration
 - Allow clicking on links in self profile
 - Sticker set list backup / restore / share
 - Full InstantView translation support
 - Translation support for selected text on input and in messages
 - Delete all messages in group
-- Dialog sorting is optional "Unread and can be prioritized for reminding" etc.
+- Dialog sorting is optional "Unread and can be prioritized for reminding" etc
 - Allow to skip "regret within five seconds"
 - Unblock all users support
-- Login via qrcode
+- Login via QR code
-- Scan and confirm the login qrcode directly
+- Scan and confirm the login QR code directly
-- Allow clear application data
+- Allow clearing app data
 - Option to not send comment first when forwarding
 - 0ption to use nekox chat input menu: replace record button with a menu which contains an switch to control link preview (enabled by default)
 - Option to disable link preview by default: to prevent the server from knowing that the link is shared through Telegram.
 - Option to ignore Android-only content restrictions (except for the Play Store version).
-- OpenKaychain client ( sign / verify / decrypt / import )
+- OpenKaychain client (sign / verify / decrypt / import)
 - Google Cloud Translate / Yandex.Translate support
 - Custom cache directory (supports external storage)
-- Custom AppId and Hash (optional NekoX / Andorid / Android X or Manual input)
+- Custom app ID and Hash (optional NekoX / Andorid / Android X or Manual input)
-- Custom server (official, test DC or Manual input)
+- Custom server (official, test DC)
 - Keep the original file name when downloading files
 - View the data center you belong to when you don't have an avatar
-- Proxies, groups, channels, sticker packs are able to shared as qrcodes.
+- Proxies, groups, channels, sticker packs are able to shared as QR codes
 - Force English emoji keywords to be loaded
-- Add "@Name" when long press @ user option
+- Add "@Name" when long-pressing @user option
-- Enhanced notification service, optional version without Google Services.
+- Enhanced notification service, optional version without Google Services
 - Don't alert "Proxy unavailable" for non-current account
 - Option to block others from starting a secret chat with you
-- Allow create group without invite
+- Allow creation of group without invite
 - Option to upgrade group to supergroup
 - Mark dialogs as read using tab menu
 - Option to hide device info